centricconsulting/agent_c_framework/component_ref/01_core_components/context_management_component.md

 ### Proactive Context Window Management

 Context exhaustion is preventable through disciplined practices.
-Don't wait for failures - manage context proactively throughout your workflow.
+Do not wait for failures - manage context proactively throughout your workflow.

 #### Progressive Summarization
 - **Extract Key Insights**: At each workflow phase, distill critical findings into concise summaries